GoogleCloudPlatform/generative-ai/gemini/sample-apps/customer-search/README.md

 ## **Additional Information:**

-- The demo showcases the core functionalities and capabilities of the Cymbal Bank platform.
+- The demo showcases the core functionalities and capabilities of CymBuddy and the Cymbal Bank platform.
 - The investment data and recommendations are simulated and for illustrative purposes only.
-- This repository is intended for demonstration purposes and may not reflect the full features and functionalities of the final product.
+- This repository is intended for demonstration purposes.
+The final product may include additional functionality.

+  For example, this demo does not support actual transactions while creating FDs or STPs; it only modifies database entries to simulate them.
+A fintech/bank adopting this demo, would need to add transaction support.